Mission Vision Principles Connect

 These and related concerns are being addressed by the Instream Flow Council (IFC) and American Fisheries Society (AFS) through a multi-state conservation grant project to first assess the needs and support for establishing a new IFWLC training, research, and development center (Center), and contingent on positive outcomes of the assessment, develop strategies and pathways forward to establish and operate the Center.

-As part of this process, the IFC and AFS established a steering committee (SC) comprised of experts representing governmental, non-governmental, academic, and private sectors with extensive experience in integration of the interdisciplinary development, training, and application of IFWLC methods, and who have remained actively involved in water resource allocation issues:
+As part of this process, the IFC and AFS established a steering committee (SC) comprised of experts representing governmental, non-governmental, academic, and private sectors with extensive experience in integration of the interdisciplinary development, training, and application of IFWLC methods, and who have remained actively involved in water resource allocation issues.
+After extensive engagement and review, the SC completed the IFWLC Center Feasibility Assessment Report in October 2023 which serves as the guiding document through the next steps of development of the Center.

 International Instream Flow Program Initiative